Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 ### 3.3 Brands Setup

 For white‑label merchants, a brand represents the sub‑merchants under the control of the white‑label entity.
-Many Paysecure API calls require a Brand ID to uniquely identify the merchant brand.
+Many <CompanyName/> API calls require a Brand ID to uniquely identify the merchant brand.

 **How to Generate a Brand ID:**